List of Lynyrd Skynyrd members: 1964–1977

-1987 onwards
+1987 onward

 In July 1987, Lynyrd Skynyrd announced their reforming for the Lynyrd Skynyrd Tribute Tour, with returning members Rossington, King, Wilkeson, Pyle and Powell joined by new lead vocalist Johnny Van Zant, Ronnie's younger brother.
-Collins, who was unable to join the reunited group after a car accident the previous year left him paralyzed from the waist down, chose Randall Hall from his own eponymous band to take his place on guitar.
+Collins, who was unable to join the reunited group after a car accident the previous year left him paralyzed from the waist down, chose Randall Hall from Collins's eponymous band to take his place on guitar.
 After the band's first post-reformation studio album Lynyrd Skynyrd 1991, Pyle left suddenly after a show in August, with Kurt Custer taking his place.
 Hall left in 1993 after the release of The Last Rebel, later suing the remaining members of the band for $500,000.
 Custer followed Hall out of the group the next year in order to focus on his solo career.

 Hall and Custer were replaced by Mike Estes and Owen Hale, respectively, both of whom performed on the 1994 album Endangered Species.
 King was forced to leave the band in 1996 due to health problems, with Hughie Thomasson brought in to take his place; Estes left around the same time, with former drummer Medlocke returning to the band on guitar as a result.
-Hale left in late 1998 after the Twenty Tour; he was replaced first by Jeff McAllister, followed by Kenny Aronoff who played on Edge of Forever, before Michael Cartellone took over in 1999 after the dissolution of the Damn Yankees.
+Hale left in late 1998 after the Twenty Tour; he was replaced first by Jeff McAllister.
+Kenny Aronoff played on Edge of Forever but did not join and Michael Cartellone took over in 1999 after the dissolution of the Damn Yankees.
 On July 27, 2001, longtime bassist Leon Wilkeson died in his sleep of natural causes.
 He was replaced by Ean Evans, who had earlier substituted for Wilkeson at several shows the previous year.

 Thomasson left Lynyrd Skynyrd in 2005 to reform his previous band Outlaws, with his replacement Mark Matejka joining early the next year.
 The band was forced to change its lineup twice in 2009 due to deaths in the group – first, longtime keyboardist Billy Powell died of a heart attack on January 28; and later, bassist Evans died of cancer on May 6.
 Peter Keys was later brought in to replace Powell, while Evans was replaced by Robert Kearns.
 Kearns remained until 2012, when he was replaced by former Black Crowes bassist Johnny Colt.
 Keith Christopher replaced Colt in mid-2017.
 Gary Rossington, the band's last founding member died on 5 March 2023.